 - University students (undergraduate, graduate, professional and doctoral students)

 - University employees (faculty members, EHRA (EPA) non-faculty members, SHRA (SPA) employees, student employees)

 - Others connected to the University (contractors and those under circumstances within the University’s control)

 - On campus conduct

 - Off campus conduct (including on-line or electronic conduct such as emails, text messages, and social media) under certain circumstances

-*See pages 2-3 of the Policy for more information.
+*See the Policy for more information.